 The Sustainable Urban Development curriculum consists of a 74-credit set of required core area coursework.
 Students admitted to SUD prior to Autumn 2015 can continue under the current plan (below) or the previous plan under which they were admitted.

 In addition to the core coursework, students are required to complete general university requirements and electives, bringing their total number of credits to 180.
-The degree planning worksheet can be helpful in tracking progress through the program.
+This degree planning worksheet can help track your progress through the program.